 When you do not qualify anymore with a traditional lender, you have more options!
 An alternative mortgage lender will lend to you!
 They know most Canadians have debt at some point in time and getting rid of it can be hard.
 With refinancing your home and rolling your high-interest credit card debt into your mortgage at a new lower interest rate, you are going to be saving money every month.

 Here’s the catch.

 Alternative lenders will look past the fact you don’t qualify traditionally and give you a chance, but of course, just like any risk they hedge this by means of higher interest rates passed onto you as the mortgage consumer.
-The average rates for alternative lending can range from 5- 12% depending on your individual financial situation.
-When the new regulations went into effect this displaced 20% of consumers who could’ve qualified on old lending guidelines.
-Now, these homeowners only have the option to renew or to find an alternative.
+The average rates for alternative lending can range from 5- 12 per cent, depending on your individual financial situation.
+When the new regulations went into effect this displaced 20 per cent of consumers who could’ve qualified on old lending guidelines.
+Now, these home owners only have the option to renew or to find an alternative.

 Are alternative lenders bad?

 No way!
-They may have slightly higher interest rates but if you need to rebuild your credit or to get rid of the debts lingering above your head, consider them a savior.
-Without alternative lenders in our market to accept this type of financing it wouldn’t be long before many homeowners find themselves between a rock and a hard place.
+They may have slightly higher interest rates but if you need to rebuild your credit or to get rid of the debts lingering above your head, consider them a saviour.
+Without alternative lenders in our market to accept this type of financing, it wouldn’t be long before many home owners find themselves between a rock and a hard place.

 As unbiased mortgage professionals, we look not only at the traditional but also the alternatives.
-Here at the Clinton Wilkins Mortgage Team, you’re apart of our family and we take care of our own.
-After all, we are always looking out for your best interest.
+Here at the Clinton Wilkins Mortgage Team, you’re part of our family and we take care of our own.
+After all, we are always looking out for your best interests.